noah-sec/noah-sec/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Exo+2&pause=1000&color=A81919&random=false&width=300&lines=Offensive+Security.;Security+Engineering.;Security+Research.)](https://git.io/typing-svg)

-These projects are a selected demonstration of some of the skills I offer to organizations as an **information security engineer**.
+These selected projects are a demonstration of some of the primary skills I offer to organizations as an **information security engineer**.
 Learn more about me at my professional <a href="https://noahsec.pro/">website</a>.

 <hr/>